LOADING ...

 And out of your love was born the boy, Ed

-A pal killed Jim Reed by the dark of the
+A pal killed Jim Reed by the of the moon

-And son Ed was blowed down in a drunken saloon
+And your son Ed was blowed in a drunken saloon

 Then there was Bob Younger, you him so well